pjvds/ncqrs/Samples/MyNotes/README.txt

 1. Open MyNotes.sln with Visual Studio 2010.
 2. Run MyNotesEventStore.sql to create the event store database.
 3. Run MyNotesReadModel.sql to create the read model database.
-4. If needed, update ReadModelContainer connection string in (this step is not needed when you run the default SQL express)
+4. If needed (this step is not needed when you run the default SQL express), update ReadModelContainer connection string in
 	- CommandService\Web.config
 	- ReadModel\App.config
 	- Website\Web.config